DevMountain/sql-2-afternoon/README.md

 1. Get all invoices where the `UnitPrice` on the `InvoiceLine` is greater than $0.99.
 2. Get all Playlist Tracks where the playlist name is Music.
-3. Get all Track names for `playlistId` 5.
+3. Get all Track names for `PlaylistId` 5.
 4. Get all tracks where the `Genre` is Comedy.
 5. Get all tracks where the `Album` is Fireball.
 6. Get all tracks for the artist Queen ( 2 nested subqueries ).